why Netflix Inc. [NFLX] is a Good Choice for Investors After New Price Target of $468.48

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for NFLX shares is $468.48 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on NFLX stock is a recommendation set at 2.02.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-DZ Bank have made an estimate for Netflix Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 20, 2023.
+Morgan Stanley have made an estimate for Netflix Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on Dec-19-23.

 How has NFLX stock performed recently?